Title

 The Republic Act No. 11040 declares April 27 as a special holiday throughout the country and in the City of Lapu-Lapu, Province of Cebu, to commemorate the victory of Lapu-Lapu and his men over the Spaniards in the Battle of Mactan, repealing any conflicting laws or regulations.

-The Act takes effect fifteen (15) days following its completion of publication either in the Official Gazette or in a newspaper of general circulation in the Philippines.
+After fifteen (15) days following the completion of its publication either in the Official Gazette or in a newspaper of general circulation in the Philippines.

 Analyze Cases Smarter, Faster